Last Updated on September 8, 2021 by Jeremy

 Pittsburgh's Premier Beer Event

-Beers of the Burgh is an annual event that takes place each June, and in 2018 was hosted at the historic Carrie Furnace– a perfect backdrop if there ever was one.
+Beers of the Burgh is an annual event that takes place each summer (sometime between June and September most years), and is typically hosted at the historic Carrie Furnace– a perfect backdrop if there ever was one.

-The event itself featured 50+ local breweries (including three meaderies, Arsenal Cider House, and Red Star Kombucha), all of which are located in Western Pennsylvania.
+The event itself featured 50+ local breweries (including meaderies and cider houses too), all of which are located in Western Pennsylvania.
 (The furthest of which was Erie Brewing Company but nearly all of the rest can be reached in an hour's drive.)

 Each brewery had their own station, many manned by the head brewers themselves, and most brought 1-3 beers to sample while a few others upped the game and offered 4-6 that cycled in throughout the evening.

-Do the math, and you'll quickly realize that there was the potential for about 150 samples of local beer- a win in our book even if the base ticket was a rather expensive $45 for the three hour event (2018 early bird prices).
+Do the math, and you'll quickly realize that there was the potential for about 150 samples of local beer- a win in our book even if the ticket is among the more expensive out there.

-In addition to drinking ample beer, many popular Pittsburgh food trucks were on site including Blue Sparrow, Gaucho, PGH Sandwich Society, and Mac and Gold to name a few (available at an extra charge).
+In addition to drinking ample beer, many popular Pittsburgh food trucks were on site to provide great eats as well (Mr. Bulgogi and Taqueria el Pastorcito were notable highlights in 2021).
 We also spotted many local celebrities wandering the grounds as well, although that is not guaranteed in any given year!

-Armed with our tasting glass, a VIP ticket for an extra hour's worth of tasting, we hit it hard and visited about 45 of the 56 or so breweries on site and really had a good time!
+Armed with our tasting glass, a VIP ticket for an extra hour's worth of tasting, we hit it hard and visited many of the breweries on-site and really had a good time!
 This is not only just enjoying the stellar drinks, but having Carrie Furnace be the backdrop for it all.

 So, what about the beer?